 The Ku-ring-gai local government area contains approximately 92 kilometres of interface between bushland and private properties.
-In many locations, unauthorised extensions or 'encroachments' from private properties on to Council-managed bushland reserves have significantly impacted upon the natural environment, public access and Council's field operations.
+In many locations, illegal dumping, unauthorised extensions or 'encroachments' from private properties on to Council-managed bushland reserves have had a significant impact on the natural environment, public access and Council's field operations.

 Bushland Dumping and Encroachment Policy